 Following Jay's sudden death in 1967, Jay's 32-year-old son Roger Sprague and wife Dana took over the operation.
 Roger and Dana incorporated the business for the first time and adopted our current name, Sprague Foods Limited.
 In the late 1960s, we built our second cannery beside the old factory in Mountain View.
 By the 1970s, serious market pressures spurred us to innovate new product lines to stay in business.
 We started canning beans and, by the 1980s, we started making our first canned soups.
 In 1996, we moved into our third and current cannery, located in Belleville.

 In 2009, Rick Sprague, Grant's great-grandson, became the fourth generation president.
 Rick has steered the business toward a focus on healthy foods with natural ingredients.

 Rick is a talented food scientist and chef who is always expanding his culinary horizons, incorporating emerging food trends into new products.
 Rick believes that the success of the business is due, in part, to a strong emphasis on innovation in the area of food science and technology and the culinary arts.

 We are proud to keep the canning tradition alive in the Bay of Quinte Region, where the Spragues have lived and worked as farmers, tradesmen, and entrepreneurs since 1812.
 From Pioneer Life on the Bay of Quinte, published 1900:

 Important places of honour and trust in the social, commercial and political life of Prince Edward have been held by the Spragues for almost a century.
 Samuel Sprague married Catharine Smith, and as his children grew up they married and acquired homes for themselves.

-Since 1925, we have been a proud employer of generations of local employees.
+Of the 75 historical canneries that once operated in Prince Edward County, we are the only one that survives.
+Since our beginnings in 1925, we have been a proud employer of generations of local employees.
 Without their hard work and dedication, we would not be where we are today.